 Beyond Meat isn’t the only vegan company Snoop has a stake in.
 The entertainer has also teamed up with Outstanding Foods—a plant-based pork rind and chip company with significant celebrity backing.
 In June 2020, Snoop dropped into a Zoom class full of Loyola Marymount University marketing students who were tasked with the project of coming up with campaigns to sell these vegan snacks.
 Snoop appeared to judge the presentations and pick a winner.
 The winning group was granted the opportunity to work with Snoop and Outstanding Foods CEO Bill Glasser to turn their pitches into public marketing campaigns, with profits benefiting the essential workers of the pandemic.

 Imagine strolling into your local Dunkin’ to order your Medium Regular when you look up to see Snoop Dogg at the register.
 The celebrity worked at a single Dunkin’ location in November 2019 to bring buzz to the chain’s new Beyond Sausage Sandwich.
 While not vegan (it contains animal-based egg and cheese), any excitement around a plant-based option is a step forward in our minds.

 6 Supporting vegan businesses

 It’s obvious Snoop loves to take control at the register, but he has also been spotted supporting independent and Black-owned burger spots across the country.
-In 2021, he raved about Vurger Guyz—a vegan food truck in Los Angeles serving up classic Smashburgers with crispy tots and perfectly seasoned sweet potato fries.
+In 2021, he raved about Vurger Guyz—a vegan food truck in Los Angeles serving up classic Smashburgers.
 He also was an early supporter of Slutty Vegan.
-The scandalously named restaurant has built a vegan empire in the greater Atlanta area with five locations plus a bar in Ponce City Market, but when Snoop visited in 2019, it was just an incredibly popular food truck.
+The scandalously named restaurant has built a vegan empire spanning across Alabama, Georgia, New York City, and Texas—but when Snoop visited in 2019, it was just an incredibly popular food truck in Atlanta.

 7 Promoting adoption